 Adventure in the South

-The rivers, waterfalls and coast have always been a big part of southern history.
+The rivers, waterfalls and coasts have always been a big part of southern history.
 It is also an ideal way to experience an exciting holiday in the Deep South, USA.

 Day 1 & 2

 Arrive in Atlanta and overnight.
-While in the south’s gateway city, visit the home of the world’s largest aquarium, the Georgia Aquarium and the World of Coca-Cola.
+While in the south’s gateway city, visit the home of the world’s second-largest aquarium, the Georgia Aquarium and the World of Coca-Cola.

 Day 3 & 4